wrightaprilm/revbayes/README.md

 New or returning contributors should check out the [developer section](https://https://revbayes.github.io/developer/) of the website, in particular the [git workflow](https://revbayes.github.io/developer/git-flow.html) and the recommended [best practices](https://revbayes.github.io/developer/best_practices/).

+# Building RevBayes with cmake

+You can build RevBayes by running the build script

+Example for a Linux system:
+$ ./build.sh

+The build script produces the RevBayes console executable 'rb'